Family and domestic violence leave

 • attending counselling, or appointments with medical, financial, or legal professionals.

 Employees can access the full amount of leave from the day they start work.
 The leave can be taken as single or multiple days, or as part days by agreement.
-An employee’s leave balance renews each year on their work anniversary but doesn’t accumulate from year to year if it isn’t used.
+An employee’s leave balance renews each year on their work anniversary and doesn’t accumulate from year to year if it isn’t used.

 What is family and domestic violence?